Category Archives: Royal Relationships

 Prince Grigory Alexandrovich Potemkin; Credit – Wikipedia

 The great love of Empress Catherine’s life was Prince Grigory Alexandrovich Potemkin who had a relationship with Catherine from 1774 until he died in 1791.
 After a period of exclusivity, Potemkin and Catherine worked out a new relationship that preserved their affection toward each other and their political collaborations but allowed each of them to choose other sexual partners.
 Besides being Catherine’s lover, Potemkin was Grand Admiral of the Black Sea Fleet, Field Marshal of the Russian Army, and Governor-General of New Russia.
-Potemkin served as a diplomat, was a member of the Imperial Council and was president of the War College.
+Potemkin served as a diplomat, was a member of the Imperial Council, and was president of the War College.
 He built the Black Sea Fleet and founded the cities of Sevastopol and Kherson in Crimea.
 Potemkin’s achievements include the peaceful annexation of Crimea and the successful Russo-Turkish War.

 In June 1789, Platon Alexandrovich Zubov was a 22-year-old officer in the Lifeguards Horse Regiment when Count Nikolai Ivanovich Saltykov introduced him to Empress Catherine in an effort to supplant his enemy Prince Grigory Potemkin from his various positions.
-Potemkin had approved of all Catherine’s other lovers from 1777 – 1789 but he vehemently disapproved of Platon.
+Potemkin had approved of all Catherine’s other lovers from 1777 – 1789 but vehemently disapproved of Platon.
 He saw Platon for what he was – poorly educated, vain, and greedy for wealth, estates, honors and titles for himself, his father and his three brothers.
 Although Potemkin died in 1791, he was proven correct.
 Platon would become the last of Catherine’s lovers, become a Count and a Prince of the Holy Roman Empire, and along with his father and three brothers who all became Counts, would accumulate enormous fortunes and would become widely reviled for corruption and cruelty.

 Platon wearing his honors and a miniature of Catherine; Credit – Wikipedia